Dr Philip Burgess, Head of Communications and Knowledge Transfer

 Potato Council communications activities are focussed around a series of knowledge campaigns including Fight against Blight, Potato Cyst Nematode (PCN) aphids and virus, soil, water, nutrition, energy, storage and business improvement.
 The Knowledge Transfer team takes a lead on identifying and translating legislative changes that may have impact on the potato industry and communicating actions to levy payers.

 A fundamental step towards improving business efficiency and profitability is to understand what your true cost of production is.
-The Potato Council benchmark model enables you to assess the profitability of your potato business.
+The Potato Council Arable Benchmark model enables you to assess the profitability of your potato business.
 A full appreciation of your production costs enables you to analyse risk and opportunity, and make strategic decisions based on return on investment, capital input and land commitment.

 is a particular concern to the potato industry and will be a focus for activity in 2011/12.
 There are many reasons for this including a reduced armoury for crop protection following the review of EU Directive 91/414, recent changes to statutory control of PCN and ingress of exotic non-quarantine diseases.
 Potato Council have already responded to many of the challenges by initiating new R&D and the Knowledge Transfer team will be communicating R&D outputs to ensure awareness is widespread and best practice messages reach all levy payers.